alphagov/govuk-import-export-prototype/guidance/wood-packaging-requirements.markdown

 - pallet collars
 - dunnage (loose wood used to protect goods and their packaging)

-Processed woods like plywood (or other packaging materials like cardboard) don't need to follow these rules.
+You don't need to follow these rules for processed woods like plywood or other packaging materials like cardboard.

 ^You can use a packing service or freight forwarder to help you meet your packaging requirements.^